micahpaul/micahpaul.github.io/equip/assignments.md

 [Micah Hawkinson's Equip English Class, 2019-2020](readme.md)
 ---

 **Analytical** Assignments should be about a page and a half long, typed and double-spaced.
 (Around 300-400 words.)
-You may respond one of the writing prompts or any other aspect of the week's readings that captured your attention.
+You may respond to **one** of the writing prompts **or** any other aspect of the week's readings that captured your attention.

 For **Creative** Assignments, please take **at least** 30 minutes of **focused** time with no electronics, music, or distractions.
 Really focus on them.
 These aren't about volume so much as effort and quality.
 Work hard on them to strengthen your writing!